-Igor Dzyaloshinskii Professor Emeritus in the UC Irvine Department, turns 90 today.
+Igor Dzyaloshinskii, Professor Emeritus in the UC Irvine Department of Physics & Astronomy, turns 90 today.
 He’s made defining contributions to areas that span almost the entire field of condensed matter physics, including contributions to magnetism, liquid crystals, quantum theory methods, phase transitions and superconductivity — just to name a few.

 The early and the most outstanding pedagogical contribution from Igor was a pioneering textbook, written while he was still in his late twenties, called “Methods of Quantum Field Theory in Statistical Physics,” published in 1961 (the English version published in 1963) together with Lev Gor’kov and Alexei Abrikosov.
 This was an immediate masterpiece and a bestseller, often referred to as simply “AGD,” in reference to the abbreviation of the authors’ last names, or simply just “The Bible” of many-particle physics.
 It has influenced and continues to influence generations of theoretical physicists, many of whom owe their technical craft and research directions to the “methods” learned from Igor’s book.

 In one of his first publications from 1958, Igor provided an explanation for the phenomenon of “weak ferromagnetism” in materials.
 Since then, “Dzyaloshinskii interaction,” later becoming “Dzyaloshinskii-Moriya interaction,” has been widely used and has given rise to new directions in magnetism.
 It’s fair to say that the modern field of spintronics — a field concerned with electron spin in solid state physics, and with applications in electronic devices — takes its origin in a significant manner from the earlier work by Igor